- You are here:

 The cost of housing is paid directly by the department but will be deducted from the REU Stipend.

 Deadline for applications is May 16, 2021.
 Space is limited.
 Available date range: from May 23, 2021 through August 3, 2021.

 - Transportation: Temporary parking permits will cost $15.00/day, $35.00/week, $110/month.
 Another option to consider is the prorated annual permit, which would start the date of purchase and expire on August 14.
 Depending on parking period, this permit may be the better option.

 - Courses: Concurrent enrollment in one summer school class is acceptable, but enrollment in two or more courses is not permitted.

 - Upon request REU participants can get library access.
 Here is a list of shared study spaces near Skiles (the Math building).

-- At the end of the REU, students will be required to provide written reports on their work and participate in a poster session.
+- At the end of the REU program, students are expected to provide written reports on their work and participate in a poster session.